The Monkey and the Jealous Camel

 Storyteller 3: Then the dolphins performed a lovely water display.

-Monkey: now it my turn to show my contemporary dance.
+Monkey: Now it’s my turn to show my contemporary dance.

 Storyteller 1: The monkey danced, and all the other animals were impressed.

-(All the animals cheer and clap when the monkey is finished.)
+(All the animals cheer and clap when the monkey finishes.)

 Kangaroo: That’s not true.
 The monkey is a very good dancer.

-Ant: You are such a grumpy all hump, Camel.
+Ant: You’re such a grumpy old hump, Camel.

-Elephant: You are just jealous Camel, everyone knows camels can’t dance.
+Elephant: You’re just jealous, Camel.
+Everyone knows camels can’t dance.

-(The Camel slowly makes his way to the middle of the circle.
-All the animals are staring at him and there is a deafening silence.)
+(The camel slowly makes his way to the middle of the circle.
+All the animals stare at him in silence.)

-Storyteller 1: The band started to play, and the camel started to dance.
+Storyteller 1: The band started to play, and the camel began to dance.

 Storyteller 2: It was the most peculiar dance they had ever seen.

-(Camel gives a sideways hop and wiggle and then falls over and he bashes into the band and the music stops.)
+(Camel gives a sideways hop and wiggle, then falls over, crashing into the band.
+The music stops.)

-(The camel does a high kick and hits the kangaroo.)
+(The camel does a high kick and hits Kangaroo.)

-Storyteller 3: The camel swings his tail and the rabbit is knocked to the floor.
+Storyteller 3: The camel swung his tail and knocked the rabbit to the floor.

 (The camel is so clumsy that all the animals scatter to the far side of the stage.)